Deliverables

 Clients who receive polished deliverables within the promised window are more likely to refer.
 They have a concrete artifact to share.
 They can credibly describe "a consultant who actually delivered on time" to their network.

-The turnaround problem costs referrals not just by frustrating the current client, but by giving them nothing to show peers when the question "do you know any good AI consultants?" comes up.
+The turnaround problem costs referrals not just by frustrating the current client, but by giving them nothing to show peers when the question "do you know anyone good for AI strategy?" comes up.
 A polished PDF in their inbox three days after discovery ends?
 That gets forwarded.
 A deliverable that arrives two weeks late?
 It gets filed.

-A practice managing 15 to 20 engagements per year cannot.
+A firm managing 15 to 20 engagements per year cannot.
 The formatting hours compound.
-Quality drifts.
+Quality drifts depending on which senior person assembled it.
 The consultant who was meticulous on engagement three is cutting corners on engagement twelve because there's no time left.

-The consultants who scale from solo practitioners to small teams without breaking deliverable quality are the ones who standardized the container.
+The firms that scale from founder-led to associate-supported delivery without breaking quality are the ones that standardized the container.
 Analysis varies by client.
 The PDF does not.
+And once the PDF is systematic, the associate becomes the natural owner of the polish.

 What Automated Consulting Report Generation Does for Pricing Power